silabs-alexandre/Zigbee-Network-Traces/README.md

 **TC Policies** :
 * TC_GlobalLinkKey : Use a global TC link key for all nodes
+* TC_HashedLinkKey : Use a hashed TC link key, so each node as a different key to communicate end-to-end with the TC

 **Messaging** :
 * Multicast_SwitchLight : Project to send multicast message to a specific Group